Fair warning: this might be a little graphic and gross for the weak of stomach. Be warned!

 I watch National Geographic specials for a few hours, spitting into my bottle every 90 seconds, and puking up the accidentally swallowed saliva every 20 minutes.
 The squeezing in my chest is awful, and my hopes at getting any sleep are dashed as I instantly start to drool all over the pillow.
 I resign to reading my newest purchase, “First They Killed My Father” – a book about a family by a woman who was five when the Khmer Rouge took over.
 When the chest pain gets so strong I can’t concentrate, I stare at the wall as I spit into my bottle and think about the next step.
 I would die for a drink of water.
 It’s been seven hours now since I’ve had anything.
 My pee was dark, dark yellow last time I went – a product of hiking up and down temples in the tropical heat all day while only drinking a liter and a half of water.
 I slowly realized that if I’m still in this condition in the a.m., getting on a bus would be a stupid choice.
 I will be hot, continuously more dehydrated, and starving.
 I realize that I could end up passing out and would then be at the mercy of my rescuers.
 I shudder at the thought of the death-trap of a clinic described by my guidebook.
 Crap.

 Now it’s midnight.
-My chest pains are getting increasingly worse as I become more and more dehydrated.
+My chest pains are increasingly worse as I become more and more dehydrated.
 I flip open my guidebook and read about medical care in Siem Reap.
 It names a hospital that’s ‘affiliated’ with ‘the hospital’ in Bangkok.
-This is like saying a college is affiliated with a University in Boston.
-Um… there are hundreds.
+This is like saying a college is affiliated with a university in Boston.
+Um… there are dozens.
 Which one?
 I decide I don’t care.
-‘Bangkok’ is enough for me as I weigh the possibility of passing out from dehydration and choking-to-death-on-my-own-puke with sub-standard medical care.
+‘Bangkok’ is enough for me as I weigh the possibility of passing-out-from-dehydration-and-choking-to-death-on-my-own-puke with sub-standard medical care.
 I am going to the hospital.
 I dress and try to rouse one of the staff sleeping next to the front desk to help me.
 He murmurs sleepily from his hammock, “No speaking English.”
-I look up the work for hosptial and try out the foreign letters.
+I look up hospital in the dictionary and try out the foreign words.
 No dice.
 Then I say “tuk tuk.”
 Still nothing.
 Then I say, “Can you help me get a tuk tuk to the hospital?”
 Again I get, “No speaking English.”
 Shit.

 Of course the xray shows nothing.
 This is my first hospital admittance.
 Ever.
 In my entire life.
 My mom has taken me to the emergency room before for flu and whatnot when it was outside of doctor’s hours, but never have I been a hospital patient.
 And now I have to go choke on fruit in Cambodia.
 How exasperating.
 So, finally they stick one of those awful IV things into my hand, draw some blood, and put some antispasmodic medicine into my bloodstream.
 Finally!
 Actual treatment.
 Now just work on my dehydration issue and you’ll be my new hero!
 I get a little nervous as the doctor and the nurse converse in front of me with confusion on their faces.
 I get the impression they are trying to make a team decision about what to do and don’t really know.
 I don’t like it, so I say, “What’s going on?”
 I get a barely intelligible reply and the doctor ushers the nurse out to hash out their guessing game in private.
 Oh no!